-Amended §114.15(a) updates "commission" to "commissioner."
-This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.
+Amended §114.15(a), (b), and (e) update "commission" to "commissioner."
+These nonsubstantive changes are necessary to reflect current regulatory structure and agency drafting style.

-Amended §114.15(a)(5) updates "director" to "commissioner."
+Amended §114.15(a)(5) and (c) updates "director" to "commissioner."
 This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.